Professor, Department of Math

 Harpreet Kaur graduated from Indian School of Mines with a masters degree in Geophysics in 2015.
 She worked with Schlumberger as an access engineer and with Geological Survey of India as a geophysicist.
 Currently she is a Ph.D. student supervised by Prof. Sergey Fomel.

-Ben Gremillion received his Bachelor of Science in Geophysics and Mathematics from Texas A&M University in May 2017.
-He is currently an M.S. student working with Sergey Fomel, and his interests include seismic imaging, migration, and seismic data processing.
+Ben Gremillion received his Bachelor of Science in Geophysics and Mathematics from Texas A&M University in May 2017 and Masters of Science in Geophysics from The University of Texas at Austin in 2019.
+He is currently an Ph.D. student working with Prof. Sergey Fomel, and his interests include seismic imaging, migration, and seismic data processing.
 His previous research included searching for evidence of slow-slip events in the Cascadia subduction zone using ocean-bottom pressure data and performing mineral separation for detrital zircon age dating.
 Ben hopes to work in the oil and gas industry after graduation.

 Karl Schleicher works closely with our group developing and using new software.
 He deployed advanced seismic processing technology for GSI, Halliburton Geophysical, Western Geophysical, GDC, AGS, and PGS before retiring in early 2010.
 Karl is processing public domain seismic data with open software to validate university research and accelerate commercialization.

 Professor and John A. and Katherine G. Jackson Chair in Computational Geosciences